wwt/docker-foundations/docker-commands/1_appendix-i-docker-commands-quick-reference.md

-Display a list of Docker Images
+Display a list of Docker Images:

 ```bash
 docker image ls